 Of course, if you notice your shower drain is clogged, you’ll want to fix it.
 How do you know when a clogged drain is a likely culprit, though?

 For one, you’ll want to pay attention to how fast your shower drains.
 If there’s standing water in your shower, you might want to check your drain.
 Similarly, if you notice that draining is slow after a bath or that it takes a few minutes after the water is off for it to drain, it’s probably a clog.
+When that happens, you can go to this site for a professional plumber.

 Right before opening the bottle, my hubby decided to take a plunger to the drain and voila.
 It worked!
 We saved ourselves 4 bucks, which mind you, is a lot when you are on a tight budget!
 I took the Drano back and bought goat cheese, which turned out to be a waste anyways because I forgot to refrigerate it.
 Ugh, so I’m out the 4 dollars.